• Skip to primary navigation

 a hand sautéing chopped apples in an instant pot.

 1. Set your instant pot to saute mode, let it heat up, add butter when hot and let it melt.
-In the mean time, core and chop 2 apples into bite sized chunks.
+In the meantime, core and chop two apples into bite-sized chunks.

 stirring chopped apples and oats in an instant pot with a wooden spoon.